FiestaLake/tgbot-IzumiUchihaBOT/README.md

 Originally a simple group management bot with multiple admin features, it has evolved into becoming a basis for modular bots aiming to provide simple plugin expansion via a simple drag and drop.

-Join the [Dev Channel](https://t.me/FiestaLake_dev) if you want to stay in the loop about new features or announcements.
+Join our [News Channel](https://t.me/MinjiNews) if you want to stay in the loop about new features or announcements.

 Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.